jpspann91/Refactor_Homework_Due09-18/README.md

 # Horiseon's Landing Page

-Horiseons Landing page is a place to get general information on the company Horiseon and the services they offer
+Displays the services offered by Horiseon in a professional manner with proper semantic HTML elements

 ## Usage

-Displays the services offered by Horiseon in a professional manner with proper semantic HTML elements
+Displays information on what services are offered by Horiseon.
+From Search Engine Optimization to Online Reputation Management and Social Media Marketing.
+Header includes the company name with a nav bar situated to the right.
+Each nav point takes you to that area of the site that lists information

 ## Contributing